zhullyb/monyhar/monyhar/docs/special_case_urls.md

 ## `chrome-error://chromewebdata`

-When Chromium navigates to an error page, it commits as `chrome-error://chromewebdata`.
+When Monyhar navigates to an error page, it commits as `chrome-error://chromewebdata`.
 This URL is not displayed to the user (in favor of the URL that failed or was blocked).
 Note that this error URL is not stored in the NavigationEntry, but error pages can also be detected using the